Skip to main content

 Why Risk Assessment Must Come First

 The EU AI Act is a risk-based regulation.
-Unlike prescriptive frameworks that impose uniform requirements regardless of context, the AI Act calibrates obligations to the level of risk a system poses to health, safety, and fundamental rights.
+Other frameworks bolt the same requirements onto everything regardless of context.
+This one does the opposite: it calibrates obligations to the level of risk a system poses to health, safety, and fundamental rights.

-This means risk assessment is not merely an administrative exercise.
-It is the gateway that determines:
+So risk assessment is not box-ticking.
+It is the gate that decides:

 • Whether your system is banned outright (Article 5 prohibited practices)